vuejs/vue-loader/README.md

 2. A child component's root node will be affected by both the parent's scoped CSS and the child's scoped CSS.

+3. If you are nesting a component inside itself, the styles may still leak down since they are considered the same component.

-3. Partials are not affected by scoped styles.
+4. Partials are not affected by scoped styles.

 ## Hot Reload